Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Each collation contains a `relay_parent` field corresponding to the included relay block on which that collation is based

-Validators query their core assignment as of `relay_parent` and refuse to second candidates not assiciated with their backing group
+Validators query their core assignment as of `relay_parent` and refuse to second candidates not associated with their backing group

 ---